rix-ros/rix-py/rixinfo/README.md

   - Show the bandwidth (bytes/sec) used by a topic
 - **Service Introspection:**
   - List all active RIX services
+- **Runtime Graph Visualization**
+  - Display the current RIX runtime graph in a GUI window

 ## Usage